 Rust assembly generation: Mapping a bool vector to an owned string vector

 We have examined the generated assembly code for mapping a Rust vector into a string slice vector.
-In this article, we will examine the assembly code generated when mapping a Rust vector to an owned string vector.
+This article will discuss the assembly code generated when mapping a Rust vector to an owned string vector.

 Example code: Map a vector of bools to a vector of owned strings